Refugee-Learning-Accelerator/rla-course-central/challenge2/README.md

 # Design challenge 2 - Human Centered Design

 This is your dashboard for the second design challenge.
 It contains a calendar of the key milestones, information on the deliverables, and links to all course materials.
-For the next two weeks we will be exploring human centered design.
+For the next two weeks we will be **exploring human centered design** and **rapid prototyping**.

 ### Challenge: How might we use every day technologies as learning tools?